-Mr Colin Woods was appointed to the position of Company Secretary in March 2021 replacing Mark Chaffey.
+Mr Colin Woods was appointed to the position of Company Secretary in March 2021 and continued in that position throughout the financial year.

 Principal activities

 The company's principal activities during the course of the financial year were the operation of a licensed club and to promote the game of rugby league football.